-- w is the maximum number of characters to be written per line on the terminal.
+- is the maximum number of characters to be written per line on the terminal.
 If more than w characters are written, a line feed and carriage return character sequence is inserted to break up the output into segments no longer than specified by w.
 If w is 11 or less, no line feed and carriage return sequence is supplied.
 In this case, the width of the line is limited only by the physical constraints of the device on which the line is produced (up to a maximum of 140 characters).
-If the w field is omitted, the current width setting is retained. - 1 is the number of lines per page of terminal output (exclusive of the header) and must be within the range 0-255.
-If the 1 field is omitted, then the number of lines per page remains unchanged.
-If 1 is set to 11 or less, no heading is produced and the page length is unlimited.
-Note that a heading occupies 11 lines.
+If the w field is omitted, the current width setting is retained. - is the number of lines per page of terminal output and must be within the range 0-256.
+If the I field is omitted, then the number of lines per page remains unchanged.
+If I is set to 11 or less, no heading is produced and the page length is unlimited.